 A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge on job control and of assignment variability and observes their interrelationships with (mental) health and well-being.
 It also describes its relations to motivation, job satisfaction and performance.
 The theoretical basis for this is formed by the action regulation theory, the job characteristics model, the job demand-control model and the vitamin model.
 In addition, the authors reveal research gaps and discuss options for designing this factor.

-The scoping review on latitude for initiative and decision-making and assignment variability is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
-The project assesses mental load factors by means of the state of scientific knowledge.
+The scoping review on job control and assignment variability is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
+The project assesses mental load factors based on the state of scientific knowledge.

 For further information please refer to our German Website.